yukuo333/ME599-Perception-Task/yolov5_method/readme.md

 ####### detect.py #######
 parser.add_argument('--source', type=str, default='../test_data/images', help='source')  # file/folder, 0 for webcam
 #########################
-so that the "default" parameters takes the relative location of the test set.
+so that the "default" parameters takes the relative location of the test set, and it is just a set of images itself, and in our case, it has 2631 images.